trollix/home-assistant-sun-card/README.md

 ### HACS

-Home assistant Sun card 2 is available by default on HACS directory.
+Home assistant Lovelace Sun card is available by default on HACS directory.
 More info [here](https://hacs.xyz/).

 ### Manually